Rama-Raditya/Rama-Raditya/README.md

 ### 👨‍💻 About Me

 Hi!
-I'm Muhammad Rama Raditya, a 17-year-old Software Engineering (RPL) student in Grade 12 at SMK.
+I'm Muhammad Rama Raditya, a 17-year-old Software Engineering (RPL) student in Grade 12 at SMK PGRI 2 PONOROGO.
 Based in Ponorogo, East Java, I am passionate about web development.
 I specialize in building responsive websites using HTML, CSS, JavaScript, and PHP with databases like MySQL.
 I enjoy working with frameworks like Bootstrap and Tailwind CSS to create modern user interfaces.

 - 🔭 I’m currently working on **School Final Projects**
 - 🌱 I’m currently learning **React, Laravel & System Design**